EionRobb/skype4pidgin/README.txt

 Known Issues
 ============

+* Pidgin crashes at startup if Skype not running (Linux)
 * No notification popup on file being received/notificaitons (Windows)

 * Skype sounds still play even when it's hidden